Evolutionary Tree of languages

 Notes from the tree:

-(2) We have excluded all ancient languages which have living descendents like Sanskrit, Avestan, Latin, Ancien Greek and languages from the Middle Ages as they bias the results in the tree (the evolution stops at a certain date but these old languages are compared with others as if they were contemporary languages.
-An effect of this is that Sanskrit, which can in some way be regarded as near proto-language for the Indo-Aryan family, would get classified within the Iranian family in the same area as Avestan, itself one of the oldest Iranian languages.
+(2) We have excluded all ancient languages which have living descendents like Sanskrit, Avestan, Latin, Ancient Greek and languages from the Middle Ages as they bias the results in the tree: their represented evolution stops at a certain date but these old languages are compared with the others, as if they were contemporary languages.
+An effect of this is that Sanskrit, which can in some way be regarded as near proto-language for the Indo-Aryan family, could almost get classified within the Iranian family in the same area as Avestan, itself one of the oldest Iranian languages.
 This is because it is closer to its relative of thousands of years ago than to its descendents.
-(Avestan to Sanskrit (Vedic) - distance = 37,6 and Hindi to Sanskrit (Vedic) - distance = 54,4.)
+(Avestan to Sanskrit (Vedic) - distance = 37,4 and Hindi to Sanskrit (Vedic) - distance = 46,3.)
 It is a limit of a tree representation.

-(4) The Altaic family - if considered as linking only the Mongolic and Turkic subfamilies - is reflected here with a very strong statistical significance.
+(4) The Altaic family - if considered as linking only the Turkic, Mongolic and Tungusic subfamilies - is reflected here with a very strong statistical significance.

-(6) In the Austronesian families, 4 languages do not get classified by our system: they are all Southern Oceanic languages from New Caledonia: Ajie, Drehu, Nengone and PaicĂ®.
-4 other Austronesian languages get classified at the right place in the tree, but their position is instable and changes when other languages are removed or added and if the UPGMA phylogenetic algorithm is used instead of the Neighbour Joining.
+(6) In the Austronesian families, 4 languages do not get classified by our system: they are all Southern Oceanic languages from New Caledonia: Ajie, Drehu, Nengone and Paicî.
+4 other Austronesian languages get classified at the right place in the tree, but their position is unstable and changes when other languages are removed or added and if the UPGMA phylogenetic algorithm is used instead of the Neighbour Joining one.
 These languages are Nauruan, Palauan, Chamorro (Guam) and Tetum.
 Analysing their nearest neighbours in the values confirms the position in the present tree.
 Otherwise, the Austronesian classification inferred by our system perfectly matches current mainstream views.
+Catawba, an Eastern Siouan language, also shows up as isolated, so misclassified.

-(7) In the Niger-Congo macro-family, 2 languages are identified as members but do not classify in the right sub-family in our system: Serer and Temne.
+(7) In the Niger-Congo macrofamily, 2 languages are identified as members but do not classify in the right subfamily in our system: Serer and Temne.
 We do not represent them in the tree.
-The Kwa languages (Baoule and Twi) and Mossi should classify further down within the Volta-Congo subfamily.

 Other remarks:

-10 languages included in our system do not get classified within a macro-family: Ainu, Basque, Burushaski, Elamite, Georgian, Japanese, Kanuri, Ket, Korean and Sumerian.
+10 languages included in our system do not get classified within a macrofamily: Ainu, Basque, Burushaski, Elamite, Georgian, Japanese, Kanuri, Korean, Nivkh and Sumerian.
 These languages are isolated and are not represented in the tree.
-For the same reason, we do not include the languages of the Americas in this tree list: our system does not infer more than what is already known: a big number of isolated small groups of languages. eLinguistics.net identifies the established smaller groups but their representation on the tree list would extend its size with loss of clarity.

-Languages with too few available words (Etruscan, Hurrian, Mycenaean, Phrygian and Urartian) are also excluded from the tree as they bias the results, with pairwise comparisons based on 1 to 5 words.
-For Oscan only a dozen of words is available but it ranks well in the tree without negative impact on the branches stability.
-Lycian and Umbrian also have only too few words available (8) but they have clear next neighbours in the list (Lycian->Luwian (Anatolian) and Umbrian->Oscan (Sabellic)), so we place them manually in the tree.
+Languages with too few available words (Etruscan, Hurrian, Mycenaean, Phrygian, Safaitic and Urartian) are also excluded from the tree as they bias the results, with pairwise comparisons based on 1 to 5 words: fewer words in the pairwise comparisons means bigger exposure to chance and a bigger amount of false positive results throughout the tree.
+Ideally, we should keep results with the same level of chance exposure to build the trees.
+For Oscan, only a dozen of words is available but it ranks well in the tree without negative impact on the tree stability.
+Lycian and Umbrian have only eight words available, but they have clear excludsive next neighbours in the list (Lycian->Luwian (Anatolian) and Umbrian->Oscan (Sabellic)), so we place them manually in the tree.

 The clustering technique used to generate the tree from the distance matrix is Neighbor-Joining.
 Another tree technique, UPGMA (Unweighted Pairwise Group Method with Arithmetic-mean), brings very similar results.